 OVERVIEW: This funder supports San Diego County organizations in the areas of community, arts and culture, education, medical, and social causes.
 It accepts grant applications at various times of the year both online and via mail.

-IP TAKE: This is a locally focused funder but one that will consider a wide variety of local nonprofits.
+IP TAKE: This is a locally focused funder but one that will consider a wide variety of nonprofits.
 Human services and youth-focused requests tend to see the most success with Parker.

 Foundation grantmaking is limited to groups that operate in San Diego County.
 Grants to religious groups are only made for nonsectarian service or education projects, and loans are only considered under special circumstances.
-Parker likes to provide matching and challenge grants for certain groups as well.
+Parker seeks to provide matching and challenge grants for certain groups as well.
 Many of these grants are between $10,000 and $50,000.
 Grantees include the Casa Cornelia Law Center for Victims of Crime program, the San Diego Repertory Theatre, the La Maestra Family Clinic for Center for Youth Advancement, and the Barrio Logan College Institute.
-Total grants approved in a recent year exceeded $1.7 million.
+Total grants approved in one year exceeded $1.7 million.

-This foundation is led by President Raymond Ellis, four other officers, and six active directors.
-General questions can be directed to firstname.lastname@example.org or (760) 720-0630.
+Direct general questions to firstname.lastname@example.org or (760) 720-0630.
 The mailing address is 2604-B El Camino Real, Suite 244, Carlsbad, California 92008.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).